Satisfactory Academic Progress (SAP)

 Financial Aid “Warning”

-- A status assigned to a student who fails to make SAP and will be granted automatically without a written appeal from the student.
+- A status assigned to a student who fails to make SAP and will be granted automatically without a written appeal from the student (at least one credit will have been completed in the semester).

 - A student on warning may continue to receive financial aid for one payment period.